Delgorithm/Delgorithm/README.md

 See you !

-- 🔭 I’m currently working on a E-commerce website (HTML/CSS/JS)
+- 🔭 I’m currently working on a E-commerce website (HTML/CSS/JS) (framework : React)
 - 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for help with anything.
 I'm here to learn, so don't hesitate to advice me!
 - 📫 How to reach me: Twitter / GitHub